happytodev/typhoon/README.md

 To create a post, a category is necessary.
 So, your first step is to create a category, before create a post.

+After installation, you have demo content with :
+- an home page
+- your user and one more default user **john@doe.com** and password : **johndoesecret**
+- a category
+- a tag
+- a demo post : `yourTyphoonSite.test/posts/the-first-post-with-typhoon`
+- a menu
+- a social network group
+- a page listing all posts : `yourTyphoonSite.test/posts/`

+When you create a page, you can visit it with this url :

+yourTyphoonSite.test/**page**/{slug_of_your_page}

+The home page is different and is plug directly to `yourTyphoonSite.test/`

+# Knowned limitations

+**Don't forget : this is a beta version, please do not use it in production unless you know what you do !**

+Currently there is some limitations :

+- In navigations, only one menu is usable with template provided and it name MUST be `main`
+- In Social Networks, the name of the group MUST also be `main`

 ## Testing

 ```bash
 composer test
 ```

 ## Changelog